energycontrolapp/energycontrolapp.github.io/readme.md

 ![awesome](awesome.svg)

-Commercial support and professional services are available on a paid basis from open source community members.
+Commercial support and professional services are available from Open Source hardware and software Developers.

 ## Commercial